 Angelica Poversky is a spoken word poet, media and performing artist as well as a arts programmer residing in Vancouver, British Columbia.
-Her work deals with exploring what it means to be human, imagination and the slipperiness of reality.
+Her work deals with themes such as memory, identity and imagination.
 Angelica is Vancouver’s Top 24 under 24, a TD Scholar, Richmond’s 30 under 30 and a Richmond Arts Award Winner.

 In addition to spoken word performance, Angelica frequently does performances as roving characters where she’s done clown and acting work in events like Talk like a Pirate Day, The Maritime Festival and The Harvest Festival.

 Picking up on her love of clowning, and fringe forms of acting, Angelica Poversky quickly formed The Tiny Tricycle Poets trio with her partners in rhyme, Andrew Warner and Emma Field.
 The funny poets have been teaching and leading workshops for youth on the intersections of clowning, stand-up and poetry as part of their Roundhouse residency at the Roundhouse Community Centre.

 The poetry group toured to 9 cities in the Pacific North West in 2017.
 In 2018, The Tiny Tricycle Poets, devoted to bridging the gap between spoken word and play, started a monthly show called Between Three Wheels.
 The three toured across Canada in the summer of 2018, performing in Montreal, Toronto, Winnipeg, Regina and more.

 Before the Tiny Tricycle Poets Angelica was a part of The 2016 Van Youth Slam Team and a member of the 2017-2018 UBC Slam Team which came in third place in the Canadian National Poetry Competition Voices of Today and competed in the Canadian Festival of Spoken Word in Peterborough, Ontario.